ElektraInitiative/libelektra/src/plugins/zeromqsend/README.md

 Each notification is a multipart message.
 The first part contains the type of change, the second part contains the name of the changed key.

-Possible change types are:
+Possible only current change is `Commit`.

-- KeyAdded
-- KeyChanged
-- KeyDeleted